Obama, Netanyahu Meet At White House

 KELEMAN: Some analysts have been puzzled by Netanyahu's angry tone.
 After all, says Scott Lasensky of the U.S. Institute of Peace, the language President Obama used on the 1967 borders was only slightly different from what others have said.

-Mr. SCOTT LASENSKY (U.S. Institute Of Peace): The president of the United States did not go into a room and come up with this formula on his own.
+SCOTT LASENSKY: The president of the United States did not go into a room and come up with this formula on his own.
 These are formulations that the United States and the parties have been dancing around for years.

 KELEMAN: Still, Lasensky says, how those words are perceived in the region can be different.